pboyer/taskapp/README.md

 #### Lambda IAM Role

 Apex requires the IAM roles for the Lambdas to be created before deployment.
 This is not ideal.
 It would be preferrable to generate them with terraform.
-Presently it's necessary to manually generate the Lambda IAM role and policy and place the IAM role ARN in the project.json directory.
+Presently, it's necessary to manually generate the Lambda IAM role and policy and place the IAM role ARN in the project.json directory.

+It would be much cleaner to have individual IAM roles for each lambda, but I ran out of time.
+There is only one.

 #### Apex credentials